Omar95-A/Arduino-Project/README.md

 - I created circuit diagram, schematic diagram of the project and I learned more about electronics with [Tinkercad](https://www.tinkercad.com/things/30m5I481pNB) is a free web app for 3D design, electronics, and coding, trusted by over 50 million people around the World.
 - I created a flowchart with [Canva](https://www.canva.com/design/DAFuoo02xBY/TyN5XwLQAvG_vTvyXp-9ng/view?utm_content=DAFuoo02xBY&utm_campaign=share_your_design&utm_medium=link&utm_source=shareyourdesignpanel)'s free online flowchart maker.
 - To see all the practical steps of the project, you can watch [my video](https://www.youtube.com/watch?v=MxZ4iplioMw) on YouTube.
+- For more details about the project you can see [project report](https://github.com/Omar95-A/Arduino-Project/blob/main/Project%20Report.pdf).

 <br>